Electricity Prices Electricity Prices

 Electric Vehicle Charging

 With the growing popularity of electric vehicles (EVs) comes additional tariff options.
-Most energy companies now offer stand-alone EV pricing incorporating cheap electricity during the seven hours.
-You may be able to switch to one of these tariffs and take advantage of charging your vehicle for close to 5p /kWh!
+Most energy companies now offer stand-alone EV pricing, incorporating cheap electricity during the seven hours.
+You can switch to one of these tariffs and charge your vehicle overnight for close to 5p/ kWh!

 Economy 7 Times